DavAug/chi/docs/source/getting_started/quick_overview.rst

 patients are not informative enough to substantially influence the posterior distribution.

 This concludes the quick overview of chi.
-You now know how to use chi to simulate mechanistic model outputs, measurements and population models.
-You also know how to use chi to infer model parameters using maximum likelihood estimation or Bayesian inference, and you know how to use chi to do hierarchical inference.
+You now know how to use Chi to simulate mechanistic model outputs, measurements and population models.
+You also know how to use chi to infer model parameters using maximum likelihood estimation or Bayesian inference, and you know how to use Chi to do hierarchical inference.
 There are a few things that the quick overview has not touched on.
 The two most interesting things
 being: 1. the :class:`chi.ProblemModellingController` which is a convenience